Skip to Main Content

 Tongue-retaining devices

-Custom vs OTC / boil-and-bite appliances
+Custom vs over-the-counter / boil-and-bite appliances

 When looking at sleep apnea appliances, you’ll find some that are custom-made by a dentist and others that are sold over the counter or as “boil-and-bite” devices.